2011 Annual Science Report

 NASA Jet Propulsion Laboratory - Icy Worlds Reporting | SEP 2010 – AUG 2011

 Path to Flight

 The (Field Instrumentation and) Path to Flight investigation’s purpose is to enable in-situ measurements of organics and biological material with field instrumentation that have high potential for future flight instrumentation.
-The preceding three Investigations (Habitability, Survivability and Detectability) provide a variety of measurable goals that are used to modify or “tune” instrumentation that can be placed in the field.
-In addition the members involved with Investigation provide new measurement capabilities that have been developed with the specific goal of life-detection and organic detection using both non-contact/non-destructive means and ingestion based methods.
-The developments under this investigation (Inv 4) incorporate state-of-the-art laboratory instruments and next generation in-situ instrumentation that have been developed under programs that include NASA as well as NSF and DOD.
-These include mass-spectrometers, gas analyzers, and fluorescence/Raman spectrometry instruments.
+The preceding three Investigations provide a variety of measurable goals used to modify or “tune” instrumentation that can be placed in the field.
+In addition the members of this Investigation provide new measurement capabilities that have been developed with the specific goal of life-detection.
+The instrument arsenal goes beyond the commercially available instrumentation and brings next generation imaging spectrometers, chromatographic, and sample extraction devices.

-The Path to Flight investigation has three (3) primary Objectives, all of which have been progressing in year 2 .
+The Path to Flight investigation has three (3) primary Objectives, all of which have been progressing well in year 1.
 Below are the objectives and a list of accomplished tasks.

 OBJECTIVE2: Survivability and Presence in Ice

 - Detection of organics using Cryofluorescence Spectroscopy

 OBJECTIVE3: Ground Truth and Observability